A general Cayley correspondence and higher Teichm\"uller spaces: Introduction

-One way of constructing Anosov representations is to post-compose a lift of a representation in $\cT(\Sigma)$ with a homomorphism $\iota_e:\rSL_2\R\to\rG$.
+One way of constructing Anosov representations is to post-compose a lift of a representation in $\cT$ with a homomorphism $\iota_e:\rSL_2\R\to\rG$.
 Up to conjugation, such homomorphisms are labeled by nilpotent elements $e$ in the Lie algebra of $\rG$.
 When $\rG$ is a complex simple Lie group, there is a (unique, up to conjugation) special homomorphism $\iota_e:\rSL_2\C\to\rG$, called \emph{principal}, and the restriction of $\iota_e$ to $\rSL_2\R$ is contained in the split real form $\rG^\R\subset\rG$, \cite{ptds}.
-In \cite{liegroupsteichmuller}, Hitchin used this to define connected components of $\cX(\Sigma,\rG^\R)$ containing $\iota_e(\cT(\Sigma))$ --- now called \emph{Hitchin components}.
-Labourie then showed all representations in Hitchin components are Anosov \cite{AnosovFlowsLabourie}.
-Other examples of connected components consisting of entirely of Anosov representations arise from so-called \emph{maximal representations} into Hermitian Lie groups \cite{MaxRepsAnosov}.
+In \cite{liegroupsteichmuller}, Hitchin used this to define connected components of $\cX(\rG^\R)$ containing $\iota_e(\cT)$ --- now called \emph{Hitchin components}.
+Representations in Hitchin components were shown to be Anosov by Labourie for $\rP\rSL_n\R$ \cite{AnosovFlowsLabourie} and, with different methods, by Fock--Goncharov \cite{fock_goncharov_2006} for general split groups.
+Other examples of components of Anosov representations arise from so-called \emph{maximal representations} into Hermitian Lie groups \cite{MaxRepsAnosov,CompteRenduBIW}.

-Recently, Guichard--Labourie--Wienhard \cite{PosRepsGLW} developed a refinement of the Anosov condition which aims to characterize all higher Teichm\"uller spaces.
+Recently, Guichard--Wienhard \cite{PosRepsGWPROCEEDINGS,GuichardWienhardPosFull} defined a generalization of Lusztig's theory of total positivity \cite{LusztigTotPos} called $\Theta$-positivity.
 Roughly, a parabolic subgroup $\rP_\Theta\subset\rG^\R$ of a real Lie group $\rG^\R$ has a \emph{$\Theta$-positive structure} if triples of pairwise disjoint transverse points in $\rG^\R/\rP_\Theta$ admit a cyclic order.
 For such pairs $(\rG^\R,\rP_\Theta)$, it is possible to define a set of \emph{$\Theta$-positive Anosov representations}.
-This set is open and conjectured to be closed \cite{PosRepsGWPROCEEDINGS}.
-The $\Theta$-positive structures have been classified, leading to a list of possible higher Teichm\"uller spaces, which includes all the examples mentioned above as well as two other possible families.
+This set is open in $\cX(\rG^\R)$ and conjectured to be closed \cite{PosRepsGWPROCEEDINGS,GuichardWienhardPosFull}.
+The $\Theta$-positive structures have been classified, leading to a list of possible higher rank Teichm\"uller spaces, which includes all the examples mentioned above as well as two other possible families.